-Marketers can adjust the total engagement value of contacts that reach this element.
+Marketers can use this Sitecore Marketing Automation element to adjust the total engagement value of contacts that reach this element.

 Sending an email

-When contacts reach this element, an email message is sent via the Sitecore Email Experience Manager.
+When contacts reach this element in a Sitecore marketing automation campaign, an email message is sent via the Sitecore Email Experience Manager.

-Emails can be configured to deliver personalised thank you messages, reminders, offers, etc.
+Marketers can configure emails to deliver personalised thank you messages, reminders, offers, etc.

 Adding a contact to a list

-Contacts reaching this element are added to a list.
+Contacts reaching this element in a Sitecore marketing automation campaign are added to a list.
 If a contact has subscribed to receive information, clicking Subscribe would add them to a specified list in the Sitecore List Manager.
 This can be used to manage subsequent email communications.